-We define "free cash flow" as net cash provided by operating activities less purchases of, and plus proceeds from, equipment, and plus excess tax benefits from share-based payment arrangements.
+We define "free cash flow" as net cash provided by operating activities less purchases of, and plus proceeds from, equipment.
 The equipment purchases and proceeds are included in cash flows from investing activities.
 Management believes that free cash flow provides useful additional information concerning cash flow available to meet future debt service obligations and working capital requirements.
 However, free cash flow is not a measure of financial performance or liquidity under GAAP.
 Accordingly, free cash flow should not be considered an alternative to net income or cash flow from operating activities as an indicator of operating performance or liquidity.
 The table below provides a reconciliation between net cash provided by operating activities and free cash flow.

-Year Ended December 31, 2017 2016 Net cash provided by operating activities \$ 2,853 \$ 2,209 \$ 1,941 Purchases of rental equipment (2,106) (1,769) (1,246) Purchases of non-rental equipment (185) (120) (93) Proceeds from sales of rental equipment 664 550 496 Proceeds from sales of non-rental equipment 23 16 14 Insurance proceeds from damaged equipment 22 21 12 Excess tax benefits from share-based payment arrangements (1) 58 Free cash flow \$ 1,271 \$ 907 \$ 1,182
+Year Ended December 31, 2019 2018 2017 Net cash provided by operating activities \$ 3,024 \$ 2,853 \$ 2,209 Purchases of rental equipment (2,132) (2,106) (1,769) Purchases of non-rental equipment (218) (185) (120) Proceeds from sales of rental equipment 831 664 550 Proceeds from sales of non-rental equipment 37 23 16 Insurance proceeds from damaged equipment 24 22 21 Free cash flow \$ 1,566 \$ 1,271 \$ 907